nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 # &nbsp;&nbsp; Stat: `stat`

-The command word `stat` display some statistics graphs and paramters about the expenditure for the year or month.
+The command word `stat` display some statistics graphs and information about the expenditure for the year or particular month.

 _________________________________________________________
 <br />